-- Carry out an analysis of existing CBAs to check if clauses in CBAs address gender and intersectionality across the value chain. - If there are no existing CBAs, negotiate a policy on zero-tolerance for discrimination and GBVH, covering all workplaces and suppliers - Ensure that CBAs and workplace polices include: - Principles and Statement of Commitment to gender equality and non-discrimination; - A zero-tolerance approach to inequality, discrimination and GBVH at work; - Trusted systems to address grievances related to gender or intersectional human rights violations, e.g. unequal pay, gender-based violence and harassment and workers' reproductive and sexual health; - Integration of gender and intersectionality in OSH risk assessment and prevention programmes; - Information, training and awareness raising for managers and workers; - Remedy and support for victims/survivors.
+- any existing evidence that it has assessed gender onal-specific risks across the value chain and directors? - ck that this cover the full range of actual and sks, in areas such as low pay, long working hours, unhealthy working practices, access to maternity der-based violence and harassment, and no access in cases of violation of rights. - ke a strong case for a detailed risk assessment that gender and intersectionality, including consultations n workers. - nalysis of existing CBAs to check if clauses in CBAs er and intersectionality across the value chain. existing CBAs, negotiate a policy on zero-tolerance ion and GBVH, covering all workplaces and suppli- - BAs and workplace polices include: - s and Statement of Commitment to gender equality scrimination; - lerance approach to inequality, discrimination and ork; - ystems to address grievances related to gender ional human rights violations, e.g. unequal - r-based violence and harassment and workers' /e and sexual health: - on of gender and intersectionality in OSH risk it and prevention programmes; - on, training and awareness raising for managers rs; - and support for victims/survivors.